24 Different Types of Bees in Michigan

 22. Silky Striped Sweat Bee

 The Silky Striped Sweat Bee (Agapostemon sericeus) is one of Michigan’s most common types of bees.
-This bee belongs to the Halictidae family and is typically small, with a length of only 8-11 mm.
+This bee belongs to the Halictidae family and is typically small, only 8-11 mm long.

 The Silky Striped Sweat Bee is also a solitary bee, meaning it does not form colonies or hives like other bee species.